src-d/blog/content/upcoming/sourced_history.md

 would have been great for them 3 years ago but not anymore today (I would like to give a big thank you to everyone who gave us invaluable feedback when we messed up, this is how we continued to improve and learn).
 However over the course of time, we kept on getting better and receiving more positive feedback from developers.
+We built a revenue generating business that was helping developers get hired and engineering teams find their next team members.

 But there was one thing that started bothering us about our approach, we were sending automatic emails to people who didn’t opt-in.
 Even though we aimed to be